-- 203 The user stories described above allow us to identify 11 requirements on WfMSs.
-Some of - 204 these requirements concern the interaction with a WfMS from the perspective of a^{pd} user of a - 205 workflow, while others are related to the creation of a workflow definition and its readability or - 206 portability.
-While portability is key to reproducible research, readability is an important aspect - 207 of transparency.
-However, an easy and intuitive way of interacting with a WfMS is crucial for - workflows to be reused at all.
-Finally, reusability is enhanced if the workflow, or parts of it, can - 209 be embedded into another workflow in a possibly different context. dg In the following, we will - describe the requirements in detail, as they will the described in the following and dg - 211 serve as evaluation criteria for the individual WfMSs discussed in section 5.
+- 200 The user stories described above allow us to identify 11 requirements on WfMSs.
+Some of - 201 these requirements concern the interaction with a WfMS from the perspective of a user of a - 202 workflow, while others are related to the creation of a workflow definition and its readability or - 203 portability.
+While portability is key to reproducible research, readability is an important aspect - of transparency.
+However, an easy and intuitive way of interacting with a WfMS is crucial for - 205 workflows to be reused at all.
+Finally, reusability is enhanced if the workflow, or parts of it, can - be embedded into another workflow in a possibly different context.
+In the following, we will - 207 describe the requirements in detail, as they will serve as evaluation criteria for the individual - 208 WfMSs discussed in section 5.

-212 3.1 Support for job scheduling system
+209 3.1 Support for job scheduling system

-- As already mentioned, the main task of a WfMS is to automatically execute the processes of a - 214 workflow in the correct order such that the dependencies between them are satisfied.
-However, - 215 processes that do not depend on each other may be executed in parallel in order to speed up the - overall computation time.
-This requirement focuses on the ability of a WfMSworkflow tool^{dg} - 217 to distribute the computations on available resources.
-Job scheduling systems like e.g. Slurm - 218 (also commonly referred to as batch scheduling or batch systems) are often used to manage - 219 computations to be run and their resource requirements (number of nodes, CPUs, memory, - 220 runtime, etc.).
-Therefore, it is of great benefit if WfMSs support the integration of widely-used - batch systems such that users can specify and also observe the used resources alongside other - computations that were submitted to their batch system in use.
-Besides this, this requirement - compared to the succession of the second states of the second states and the second states are second to the second states are second states and the second states are second - 223 captures the ability of a WfMS to outsource computations to a remote machine, e. g. a HPC cluster - or cloud.
-In this sense, this requirement is crucial for workflows that require HPC resources to be - 225 reproducible. ^{dg} For traditional HPC cluster systems it is usually necessary to transfer input and - output data between the local system and the cluster system.
-This can be done using the secure - shell protocol (SSH) and a WfMS may provide the automated transfer of a job's associated data. - 228 Ideally, the workflow can be executed anywhere without changing the workflow definition itself,
+- 210 As already mentioned, the main task of a WfMS is to automatically execute the processes of a - 211 workflow in the correct order such that the dependencies between them are satisfied.
+However, - 212 processes that do not depend on each other may be executed in parallel in order to speed up the - overall computation time.
+This requirement focuses on the ability of a WfMS to distribute the - 214 computations on available resources.
+Job scheduling systems like e.g. Slurm (also commonly - 215 referred to as batch scheduling or batch systems) are often used to manage computations to be - 216 run and their resource requirements (number of nodes, CPUs, memory, runtime, etc.).
+Therefore, - 217 it is of great benefit if WfMSs support the integration of widely-used batch systems such that - 218 users can specify and also observe the used resources alongside other computations that were - submitted to their batch system in use.
+Besides this, this requirement captures the ability of a - 220 WfMS to outsource computations to a remote machine, e.g. a HPC cluster or cloud.
+In this - sense, this requirement is crucial for workflows that require HPC resources to be reproducible. - sense, and requirement is crucial for wormlows that require it?
+Gressaries to be reproducible - 222 For traditional HPC cluster systems it is usually necessary to transfer input and output data - between the local system and the cluster system.
+This can be done using the secure shell protocol - 224 (SSH) and a WfMS may provide the automated transfer of a job's associated data.
+Ideally, the - workflow can be executed anywhere without changing the workflow definition itself, but only - the runtime arguments or a configuration file.
+The fulfillment of this requirement is evaluated by - the following criteria:

-- but only the runtime arguments or a configuration file.
-The fulfillment of this requirement is evaluated by the following criteria: - The workflow system supports the execution of the workflow on the local system. - The workflow system supports the execution of the workflow on the local system via a batch system. - The workflow system supports the execution of the workflow via a batch system on the local or a remote system.
+- The workflow system supports the execution of the workflow on the local system.
+228 - The workflow system supports the execution of the workflow on the local system via 229 a batch system.
+230 - The workflow system supports the execution of the workflow via a batch system on 231 the local or a remote system.
+232

-236 3.2 Monitoring
+3.2 Monitoring 233